181 Whitehouse Rd,

 From the centre of Edinburgh take the A90 to the city's north-western suburbs, direction Barnton.
 In Barnton, at the intersection of the A90 (Queens Ferry Rd) and A902 (Maybury Rd), head north on White House Rd.
 After 150 yds, golf entrance is on your right.

 Although there is nothing much to see beyond the mainly tree-lined course perimeter, Barnton (as it is often called) is an absorbing layout that will pleasantly test your golfing skills.
-Back in the clubhouse there's the chance to explore the long history of this oldest of golf clubs.
+Back in the clubhouse there's the chance to explore the long and distinguished history of this oldest of golf clubs.

 Visitors welcome on weekdays and weekends (after midday).